infoshift/dev-captcha/README.md

 - You'll be implementing an all-purpose `filter` function.
 - Languages usually have this out-of-the-box.
 You'll be implementing one here, not use it. >:)

+Once you're done
+---

+Send us an email at jobs <at> infoshiftinc.com and let us know that you've finished the developer captcha. :)